-For me the most obvious real life inspiration from “The Witcher 3” is Zalipie – a small place in Poland.
+For me, the most obvious real-life inspiration for the creators of the game would be Zalipie – a small village in southern Poland.
 This little southern place is called, not without a reason, the most colorful Polish village.
-Flower ornaments placed on the whitened walls and thatched roof are trademarks of Zalipie.
+Flower ornaments placed on the whitened walls and thatched roofs are trademarks of Zalipie.

 Comaprison of the picture of real life Zalipie’s folk house (c) Konrad Dudek, source: http://www.mojamalopolska.pl/kultura-folklor/zalipie-zagroda-felicji-curylowej-dom-malarek/.
 And a screen from CD Projekt RED “The Witcher 3”

-In the game, villages with whitend walls and folk ornaments were located near Novigrad.
-A good example are suburbs south from Portside and Glory Gates, were you can complete the task “White Lady”.
-The style of ornaments are a little bit different than these in Polish Zalipie.
-They are probably based on traditional folk pattern from Łowicz (a town in Mazovia famous for craftswork).
+On the other hand, in the game, villages with whitened walls and folk ornaments were located near Novigrad.
+A good example is the suburbs south of Portside and Glory Gates, where you can complete the task “White Lady”.
+The style of ornaments is a little bit different than those in Polish Zalipie.
+They are probably based on traditional folk patterns from Łowicz (a town in Mazovia famous for craftwork).
 The most characteristic element of the Łowicz pattern is a colorful rooster.